List of Diary of a Wimpy Kid characters: Bryce Anderson

 Bryce Anderson is the most popular kid in Greg's grade.
 He is adored by the girls in the school, despite only becoming interested in them in the last couple of years (he used to call them "stinky poos" in elementary school).
 Bryce has a group of "cronies" who are always loyal to him and often help out on his projects.
-One summer, they set up a restaurant for the parents in the neighborhood, and earned $300 with one crony buying a BB gun with his share.
+One summer, they set up a restaurant for the parents in the neighborhood and earned $300, with one crony buying a BB gun with his share.
 When Greg was a photographer for the yearbook, Bryce was said to have won "Best Hair".

 Bryce has appeared or been mentioned in Diary of a Wimpy Kid, The Last Straw, The Ugly Truth, Cabin Fever, The Third Wheel, and Hard Luck.

 Abigail Brown

 Abigail Brown is a minor character and the daughter of a state trooper.
-She goes to the school's Valentine's Day Dance with Greg and Rowley, and cries after finding out that her boyfriend, Michael Sampson, was cheating on her (having attended the dance with another girl).
-She is upset further after Greg freaks out after thinking she has the chicken pox.
+She goes to the school's Valentine's Day Dance with Greg and Rowley and cries after finding out that her boyfriend, Michael Sampson, was cheating on her (having told her he was unavailable for the dance, then showing up to the dance with another girl).
+She is upset further after Greg freaks out after thinking she has the chickenpox, which turned out to be a pimple on her chin.
 At some point afterwards, Abigail and Rowley start dating, and she causes him to start dressing and behaving differently much to the annoyance of Greg.
-They are voted Cutest Couple which causes Greg to resign as the yearbook photographer.
+They are voted Cutest Couple, which causes Greg to resign as the yearbook photographer.
 Not long afterwards, Abigail breaks up with Rowley and gets back with Michael, causing Greg to feel sorry for Rowley and they become best friends again.
 It is heavily implied that Abigail only went out with Rowley to make Michael jealous.

 Abigail first appears in The Third Wheel and returns in Hard Luck as the main antagonist.